 Every time I replace some Google service that I am using, I feel a bit more free from the clutches of Corporate Internet Giants.
 It’s a liberating feeling, and going to get your services from the underground providers is making you feel like you are supporting the right thing.

-For example, DuckDuckGo is ran by one person, that is a family man.
+For example, DuckDuckGo is running by one person, that is a family man.
 Each time I would click on the DuckDuckGo ads that show up in the search, his kids would get a portion of their meal.
-Doesn’t it make you feel better about yourself, than generating dollars for shareholders?
+Doesn’t it make you feel better about yourself than generating dollars for shareholders?